 We’ve listed a bunch of popular programs at UQ that require higher ATARs for entry and the pathway programs that may be suitable for you to take into these using the tertiary studies pathway, should your ATAR not meet the threshold.

 Please note: you should always consult with UQ staff before pursuing a tertiary studies pathway.
 There are different considerations for each program, and we want to ensure you’re receiving the best advice possible for your circumstances.
-Reach out to our friendly Future Students Contact Centre to chat to someone about your options.
+Reach out to our friendly Future Students Contact Centre to chat to someone about your options or attend our ATAR Advice online event.

 A few things to keep in mind when browsing pathway programs

-• All ATARs listed are the entry score thresholds – the lowest adjusted scores we made an offer to in Semester 1, 2024 for these programs.
-Keep in mind that these may change for 2026 admission and that they are an indication of the ATAR you may gain entry into the program with.
+- All ATARs listed are the entry score thresholds – the lowest adjusted scores we made an offer to in Semester 1, 2025 for these programs.
+Keep in mind that these may change for Semester 2, 2026 admission and beyond, and that they are an indication of the ATAR you may gain entry into the program with.
 For guaranteed entry scores, visit our ATAR Guarantee webpage.

-• To be eligible for any program at UQ, you’ll need to meet all entry requirements, including subject prerequisites (if applicable), as well as obtaining a competitive selection rank.
+- To be eligible for any program at UQ, you’ll need to meet all entry requirements, including subject prerequisites.

 If you’re worried you won’t get the ATAR you need to get into UQ’s Bachelor of Veterinary Science (Honours), you could take a tertiary studies pathway and apply for the Bachelor of Veterinary Technology instead, which accepts a lower ATAR.
 After studying this program for a year, you can then apply to transfer into the Bachelor of Veterinary Science (Honours) using your university grades rather than your ATAR.